Having your say about care and health services

 Mental Health Engagement Service

-Healthwatch Derbyshire are in the process of setting up a Mental Health Service Receiver and Carer Engagement Service.
+Healthwatch Derbyshire provide a Mental Health Service Receiver and Carer Engagement Service.
 Commissioned by health and social care orgainsations, the service will involve carers who look after someone with mental health problems in the development and delivery of local health and social care services.
-If you would like to find out more and get involved, please email firstname.lastname@example.org or email@example.com
+If you would like to find out more and get involved, please email email@example.com or firstname.lastname@example.org

 In the south of the county, the Mental Health Action Group will deliver the Engagement Service on behalf of Healthwatch.